rntz/pyston/docs/UNWINDING.md

 The purpose of the two-phase search is to make sure that *exceptions that won't be caught terminate the process immediately with a full stack-trace*.
 In Pyston we don't care about this --- stack traces work differently for us anyway.

 ## How normal C++ unwinding works, in detail

-[This excellent blog post](https://monoinfinito.wordpress.com/series/exception-handling-in-c/) covers the dirty details.
-What follows is a summary:

 ### Throwing